OpenSlides/openslides-auth-service/README.md

 * @returns a boolean, if the hashed value of the given value is equals to the passed hash.
 */
 is-equals (toHash: string, toCompare: string): Response<{isEquals: boolean}>;

+/**
+ * POST to /internal/auth/create-authorization-token
+ *
+ * This function creates a new signed jwt.
+It is signed by the secret used to sign an access-token.
+A given `userId`
+ * and `email` are encoded as jwt-payload.
+The jwt is only ten minutes valid.
+ * The jwt is returned by the `Authorization`-header.
+ */
+create-authorization-token (userId: Id, email: string): Response<void>;

+/**
+ * POST to /internal/auth/verify-authorization-token
+ *
+ * This function verifies a signed jwt, which was created by the function `create-authorization-token`.
+It is checked,
+ * if the signature is valid and if the jwt is not expired.
+The jwt is expected by the `Authorization`-header.
+ *
+ * @returns the `userId` and the `email`, which are included in the jwt's payload.
+ */
+verify-authorization-token (authorizationToken?: string): Response<{userId: Id, email: string}>;
 ```

 ## Development and Production